 So Jesus wasn't born in a barn?

-Homes in this part of the world, at that time, often had an upper room that served as a guest room — important in a culture that put hospitality above most other virtues.
+Homes in this part of the world, at that time, often had an upper room that served as a guest room — important in a culture that, as we already noted, put hospitality above most other virtues.
 Due to crowds arriving for the census, it's quite possible that Joseph's family already had guests in those quarters, which would have explained why Joseph and Mary might have had to stay in the lower level of the home, which (strange as it may sound to us) was often connected or adjacent to animal areas.

 And this is why Mary used a manger as a cradle for baby Jesus.
 It was a safe, warm, soft-with-straw place to lay the Infant.
 In the evening the animals were brought into the space, so our nativity scenes showing the baby in a manger with animals all around could well be quite accurate.

-For now, you can read Luke 2:4-7 in the Legacy Bible version (my favorite translation), which uses more accurate first century cultural language to tell the tale.
+So I invite you to read Luke 2:4-7 in the Legacy Bible version (my favorite translation), which uses more accurate first century cultural language to tell the tale.

 And to all my readers I wish you a joyous and blessed Christmas as we savor the reality of God coming to make a way for us, and to make us His own.